RWS/studio-api-docs/apiconcepts/filetypesupport/adding_context_information.md

 ```

-<Var:ProductName> can display such information in a column next to the target segments.
-In this chapter we want to enhance our parser to show the information from the type element in the editor of <Var:ProductName>.
+Var:ProductName can display such information in a column next to the target segments.
+In this chapter we want to enhance our parser to show the information from the type element in the editor of Var:ProductName.

 Below you see an example of how the context information can be displayed in the translation environment.
 Each context cell contains a display code, which is the abbreviated form of the full context, e.g. **T** for **Topic**.
 You may also assign different colors for each context type as a visual aid for the translator.